Skip to content

 Once again, I’m sharing my current top pens.
 I took a somewhat different approach this year, so that I actually choose a top 10.
 I’m judging my pens based on appearance and the way they write.
 So I have two different top ten lists.
 Because of this, I won’t be comparing to last year’s top pens, which ended up being a top 28.

-This was so much just as hard as I expected it to be.
+This was just as hard as I expected it to be.
 I’m fortunate enough to have an absolutely fabulous pen collection, so narrowing it down to my favorites grows increasingly difficult each year.

 But without further preamble, enjoy my top 10 pens of 2022 by appearance and by nibs.